shredthaGNAR/stars/README.md

 * [yogeshpaliyal/KeyPass](https://github.com/yogeshpaliyal/KeyPass): KeyPass: Open Source Project & An Offline Password Manager.
 Store, manage, and take control securely.
 * [khoj-ai/khoj](https://github.com/khoj-ai/khoj): Your AI second brain.
 Self-hostable.
 Get answers from the web or your docs.
 Build custom agents, schedule automations, do deep research.
 Turn any online or local LLM into your personal, autonomous AI (gpt, claude, gemini, llama, qwen, mistral).
 Get started - free.
 * [t-mart/kill-sticky](https://github.com/t-mart/kill-sticky): Bookmarklet to remove sticky elements and restore scrolling to web pages!
-* [Kilo-Org/kilocode](https://github.com/Kilo-Org/kilocode): Open Source AI coding assistant for planning, building, and fixing code.
-We frequently merge features from open-source projects while building our own vision.
-Follow us: kilocode.ai/social
+* [Kilo-Org/kilocode](https://github.com/Kilo-Org/kilocode): Kilo is the all-in-one agentic engineering platform.
+Build, ship, and iterate faster with the most popular open source coding agent. #1 on OpenRouter.
+750k+ Kilo Coders.
+6.1 trillion tokens/month.
+Follow us: kilo.ai/social
 * [kenneth558/KingdomComeIMeanItAndIMeanNowSurveillance](https://github.com/kenneth558/KingdomComeIMeanItAndIMeanNowSurveillance): A web page (NOTE: Only Firefox & Pale Moon browsers give approved rendering) and some server-side web server scripting in a mini web server called bashttpd.
 Even looks good on Android devices as far as I've seen, though working the sliders is more difficult when your finger touch point is larger than them.
 With this tricked out version of bashttpd, you won't need a high-powered web server like Apache nor nginx (I didn't feel like learning nginx, and certainly don't care for learning Apache).
 IN PROGRESS but does work way, way better than nothing.
 Chrome renders differently, but in a pinch it will function halfway.
 * [onevcat/Kingfisher](https://github.com/onevcat/Kingfisher): A lightweight, pure-Swift library for downloading and caching images from the web.
 * [signerlabs/Klee](https://github.com/signerlabs/Klee): Secure and local AI on your desktop with a built-in RAG knowledge base and Markdown note support.